mediaexplorer74/MSBandDesktopApp/README.md

-# official-sync-app
+# MSBandDesktopApp

-The official Microsoft Band desktop app, decompiled.
+The official Microsoft Band desktop app, decompiled and tuned a little

+## Status

+Not ready.
+Many errors still present